przemeklal/kubernetes/pkg/kubelet/cm/topologymanager/README.md

 9. Create a Guaranteed Pod requesting CPU and Memory

-10. Search for *numamanager* in the Kubelet logs
-*Logs can be output to a file by editing the KUBE_LOGTOSTDERR flag with "--logtostderr=false --log-dir=/var/logs/kubernetes"*
+10. Search for *topologymanager* in the Kubelet logs *Logs can be output to a file by editing the KUBE_LOGTOSTDERR flag with "--logtostderr=false --log-dir=/var/logs/kubernetes"*